dhruvsharma1999/Deepthought-tasks/README.md

 ---

-### The things I will be including in this repository are
+### The things I will be including in this repository are:

 1. Repo of all the 3 tasks: